-A certain celebrity expressed her passion for clean water on social media, and recently attended a gala for an organization that provides clean drinking water to children in regions across the global south.
-Photos were taken of her on the red carpet along with other celebrities who are formally associated with the organization hosting the event.
-Shortly after the event, she was approached by another charity focused in this same area, asking if she would consider serving as its official ambassador.
+A certain celebrity expressed their passion for clean water on social media, and recently attended a gala for an organization that provides clean drinking water to children in regions across the global south.
+Photos were taken of them on the red carpet along with other celebrities who are formally associated with the organization hosting the event.
+Shortly after the event, this celebrity was approached by another charity focused in this same area, asking if they would consider serving as its official ambassador.

-She was flattered by this invitation but didn't receive much more detail on what serving as an ambassador would entail.
-She wasn't sure how to even begin assessing this opportunity and whether it made sense for her to accept the invitation.
+The celebrity was flattered by this invitation but didn't receive much more detail on what serving as an ambassador would entail.
+They weren't sure how to even begin assessing this opportunity and whether it made sense for them to accept the invitation.

-As previously mentioned, before even assessing the opportunity, it is important for her to really consider where her passions lie and determine if this opportunity aligns closely with her interests, as she will become a representative in the public sphere if she accepts the ambassadorship.
+As previously mentioned, before even assessing the opportunity, it is important for them to really consider where their passions lie and determine if this opportunity aligns closely with their interests, as they will become a representative in the public sphere if they accept the ambassadorship.

-In this case scenario, her first step is to really think about the issue of water, and what about the issue is important to her.
+In this case scenario, their first step is to really think about the issue of water, and what about the issue is important to them.
 This first step can be more complicated than meets the eye.
 Like so many other causes, clean water and access to it is interconnected with many other social and environmental issues.
 For example:

-Is she concerned about the scarcity of water through an environmental and climate change lens?
+Is the celebrity concerned about the scarcity of water through an environmental and climate change lens?

-- Is she drawn to organizations that drill safely to provide clean drinking water to communities that do not otherwise have access to clean water? - Is she interested in such organizations that in doing so create jobs and therefore have a socioeconomic component to their work as well? - Is she passionate about providing clean water that is also easily accessible so that girls do not have to make a perilous, day-long trek to get water for the family, thus not being able to attend school (or compromising their safety)? - Does providing clean water in schools allow children not only to be present, but to be able to learn because they are not
+- Are they drawn to organizations that drill safely to provide clean drinking water to communities that do not otherwise have access to clean water? - Are they interested in such organizations that in doing so create jobs and therefore have a socioeconomic component to the work as well? - Are they passionate about providing clean water that is also easily accessible so that children do not have to make a perilous, day-long trek to get water for the family, thus not being able to attend school (or compromising their safety)? - Does providing clean water in schools allow children not only to be present, but to be able to learn because they are not

-- experiencing water-borne illness as a result of drinking contaminated water? - Does she want to ensure that birthing clinics have clean water available so that mothers and newborns are not exposed to unhygienic conditions? - Whether halfway across the world or closer to home, is she activated by the fact that so many people do not have access to clean and safe drinking water, and this is what drives her passion and commitment to this particular issue?
+- experiencing water-borne illness as a result of drinking contaminated water? - Do they want to ensure that birthing clinics have clean water available so that mothers and newborns are not exposed to unhygienic conditions? - Whether halfway across the world or closer to home, are they activated by the fact that so many people do not have access to clean and safe drinking water, and this is what drives their passion and commitment to this particular issue?

 As you can see, there are a multitude of directions in which someone can take this inquiry related to water.
-In addition, she will want to examine the leadership and governance of the organization to better understand their character, professionalism and effectiveness to determine whether she wants to be formally affiliated with them.
+In addition, the celebrity will want to examine the leadership and governance of the organization to better understand its character, professionalism and effectiveness to determine whether they want to be formally affiliated with said organization.
 A similar approach could be applied for other issues, such as poverty, homelessness or education, just to name a few.